MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 #### Data Columns / JSON

-The following columns are used by the data connector and should not be deleted, as doing so may cause errors during data refresh:
+The following columns are used by the data connector and shouldn't be deleted, as doing so might cause errors during data refresh:

 * epoch week
 * week